einbahnstrasse/Goldford-MTEC1003/labs/10/lab-10-part2-recursions.md

 <a id="timing"></a>
 ## 2. Add Timing + Interactivity

 When you imagine a proper New Year's Eve count down, though, isn't it true that we count down _one second at a time_ until all the seconds have passed, and it's time for the ball to drop?
-Let's add this timing feature, so that we don't get our entire count down at once, but instead: one number at a time, with a 1-second delay in between each number, all the way down to our final _"Happy New Year!"_ message at the end.
+Let's add this timing feature, so that we don't get our entire count down in the console at once, but instead: one number at a time, with a 1-second delay between each number, all the way down to our final _"Happy New Year!"_ message at the end.

-First, let's make sure we're on the same page.
+First, let's make sure we're all on the same page.
 Your 1st version of the file should look like this:

 {% highlight html linenos %}
 <!DOCTYPE html>